 |Olympus OM-D E-M1||$1,269.00||Panasonic : LUMIX G X VARIO 12-35mm/F2.8 ASPH X||$1,104.99||OLYMPUS : M.ZUIKO DIGITAL 45mm F1.8||$310.00||Panasonic : LUMIX G VARIO 7-14mm F4.0 ASPH||$968.00||$3,582.98|

-While the f/3.5-5.6 Fuji lens isn’t comparable to the f/2.8 μ 4⁄3 and Sony lens, the LUMIX isn’t comparable to a Carl Zeiss (the Sony Vario-Tessar) lens either and the Sony lens is only $300 more.
-I expect that Fuji will release a faster lens in the near future.
+While the f/3.5-5.6 Fuji lens isn’t comparable to the f/2.8 µ4/3 and Sony lens, the LUMIX isn’t comparable to a Carl Zeiss (the Sony Vario-Tessar) lens either, and the Sony lens is only $300 more.
+I expect that Fuji will release a faster lens soon.
 I would expect the lens pricing to be about $1000.
-The Fuji kit would still ends up being cheaper.
-While Sony E-mount lenses can be used on the α7, this means I wouldn't be shooting cropped down.
+The Fuji kit would still end up being cheaper.
+While the photographer can use Sony E-mount lenses on the α7, this means I wouldn't be shooting cropped down.
 What's the point of a full-frame sensor if I can't use it?
 Sony also has no portrait lens for the FE-mount.
-Sony's lens line up is the smallest of the three systems and Sony hasn't announced any roadmap for what and when lenses might be released.
+Sony's lens lineup is the smallest of the three systems, and Sony hasn't announced any roadmap for what and when Sony might release lenses.

-UPDATE: Chris pointed out that one of the μ 4⁄3 lens I listed was actually a four thirds lens.
-I have updated the table with a true μ 4⁄3 lens.
-That makes the μ 4⁄3 camera kit is the cheapest in the line up.
+UPDATE: Chris pointed out that one of the µ4/3 lens I listed was actually a four-thirds lens.
+I have updated the table with an actual µ4/3 lens.
+That makes the µ4/3 camera kit is the cheapest in the line-up.

 The OMD-M1 is the winner from a lens availability standpoint.
-Neither Sony or Fuji has lens that meet the requirements at this time.
+Neither Sony nor Fuji has a lens that meets the requirements at this time.

 UPDATE 2: I found an interesting article about camera lenses and crop sensors.
 It turns out that smaller format sensors affect more than just field of view (FOV).
-It turns out depth of field (DOF)is also affected by the same multiplier as for FOV.
-For example, the characteristics of a 45mm f/1.8 µ 4⁄3 lens is roughly equivalent to that of a 90mm f/3.6 lens.
-Or put another way, if I am shooting a subject at f/8 on a 90mm (35mm) lens I would need to shoot the same subject at f/4 on the 45mm (¯o;4/3) to obtain the same DOF.
+It turns out the depth of field (DOF)is also affected by the same multiplier as for FOV.
+For example, the characteristics of a 45mm f/1.8 µ 4⁄3 lens are roughly equivalent to that of a 90mm f/3.6 lens.
+Or, put another way, if I am shooting a subject at f/8 on a 90mm (35mm) lens, I would need to shoot the same subject at f/4 on the 45mm (¯o;4/3) to obtain the same DOF.

-Looking at the chart about in that new light (no pun intended), the ¯o;4/3 lenses seem much slower than the 35mm equivalents.
-Of course this affects APS-C cameras as well (including my Nikon D5100).
+Reviewing the chart above in that new light (no pun intended), the ¯o;4/3 lenses seem much slower than the 35mm equivalents.
+Of course, this affects APS-C cameras as well (including my Nikon D5100).
 This explains why I've found it challenging to achieve results similar to some of the photos I see online.

 - Fuji does not have a 24-70mm (35mm) lens for the X-series.
 The Fujifilm XC 16-50mm F3.5-5.6 OIS (24-75 35mm equiv.) is the closest to that range. ↩